telehash/telehash.github.io/kademlia.md

 When any new incoming `link` is requested this value is checked, and if the total links is less than `max-link` then the new request should be accepted.
 If the switch is at `max-link` then it must check the distance to the new incoming peer to see if it should evict a more distant one.
 This eviction check looks at any bucket that is further (larger) than the incoming link and has more than `k` peers in it, and evict the newest link in that bucket if any.
 If there are no other links to evict, then the incoming one should be denied.

 A small value will have the same impact as a small `k`, increasing the cost to search and be found on the DHT.
-If it's too small (below 8) it may mean the peer cannot be found at all.
+Any single bucket should never fall below `k` even if the total links is greater than a small `max-link`.

 A large value increases the number of maintenance activity from all of the active links, with a minimum of one packet sent/received per link per minute, with a `max-link` of 600 active it would average 10 packets per second to maintain the DHT.